MuhanjalaRE/DecensionPortedToTribes2/README.md

 - Aimbot - Self explanetory.

-- Triggerbot - Line up your crosshair with the aimassist markers for your weapon to automatically shoot (only works for single fire weapons).
+- Triggerbot - Line up your crosshair with the aim assist markers for your weapon to automatically shoot (only works for single fire weapons).

-- Menu - An actual menu/GUI for modifying settings and parameters easily [![Descension Ported To Tribes 2 menu](https://cdn.discordapp.com/attachments/781674328479367190/1089729454017871963/DescensionPortedToTribes2.png "Descension Ported To Tribes 2 menu")](https://cdn.discordapp.com/attachments/781674328479367190/1089729454017871963/DescensionPortedToTribes2.png "Descension Ported To Tribes 2 menu")
+- Menu - An actual menu/GUI for modifying settings and parameters easily.
+[![Descension Ported To Tribes 2 menu](https://cdn.discordapp.com/attachments/781674328479367190/1089729454017871963/DescensionPortedToTribes2.png "Descension Ported To Tribes 2 menu")](https://cdn.discordapp.com/attachments/781674328479367190/1089729454017871963/DescensionPortedToTribes2.png "Descension Ported To Tribes 2 menu")

 ## How do I use this?